DaHaiHuha/nuscenes-devkit/README.md

 Welcome to the devkit for the [Lyft Level 5 AV dataset](https://level5.lyft.com/dataset/)!
 This devkit shall help you to visualise and explore our dataset.

+This is the modified version worked for Cheng's PointRCNN modified version
 ## Release Notes
 This devkit is based on a version of the [nuScenes devkit](https://www.nuscenes.org).